mohd-e-mustafa/laravel-foundation-forms/README.md

 # Laravel Bootstrap Forms

-Using [@stidges](https://github.com/stidges)' code for bootstrap forms to create a composer package.
+Create Foundation forms in Laravel in no time.
 You can find the original article here: http://blog.stidges.com/post/easy-bootstrap-forms-in-laravel

 ## Install

 ```
-composer require manavo/laravel-bootstrap-forms ~0.1
+composer require ckdot/laravel-foundation-forms ~0.1
 ```

 ## Configure